 We are currently developing Talis One tests for COVID-19, other respiratory infections, infections related to women's health and STIs.
 We estimate that the total potential annualized addressable market opportunity for COVID-19 tests in the United States exceeds \$7.0 billion, based on an estimate of daily testing demand of 750,000 tests as of June 2020 and an estimated price of \$25 per COVID-19 test, which is roughly 50% of the CMS reimbursed price of approximately \$50.
-We estimate that the potential annualized addressable market opportunity in the United States for our Talis One tests in development for infections related to women's health and STIs was approximately \$3.9 billion in 2019.
+We estimate that the potential annualized addressable market opportunity in the United States for our Talis One tests in development for infections related to women's health and STIs and our COVID-Flu Panel was approximately \$5.5 billion in 2020.
 We believe the market opportunity outside the United States for our tests in development is at least as large as the domestic market.

-1 Assumes average selling price of test cartridge is ~50% of CMS reimbursement as of 09/30/20
+Assumes average selling price of test cartridge is approximately 50% of CMS reimbursement rates as of September 30, 2020.